robertchase/tablemap/README.md

 #### design philosophy

-* `SQL` is a good language for what it does, and it should be used as-is, rather than being re-implemented with objects.
+* `SQL` is a good language for relational operations, and should not be re-implemented with objects.
 Most queries&mdash;and all joins&mdash;should be written in `SQL`.
-* `python` is a good language for what it does, and it should not be used to emulate or re-implement the things that the database is already doing.
+* `python` is a good general purpose language, and it should not be used to emulate or re-implement things that a relational database is already doing well.
 * `CRUD` operations should happen with simple objects/relations by primary key.
 * Pending or interdependent multi-object mutations should be handled with a database `transaction` instead of with `python` code.
 *  Objects that are being synchronized with the database *should not have to carry around `SQL` knowledge*; instead, a separate class should handle all database interaction and *marshall* the data to/from the synchronized object.